-Probation officers in the Juvenile Court Investigations and Services Division conduct case investigations and prepare social study reports used by the Court, District Attorney and Public Defender during negotiations and to inform court disposition and treatment recommendations.
-Officers develop the recommendations for these reports using the Youth Level of Services/Case Management Inventory 2.0 (YLS/CMI) risk and needs assessment tool during the post-findings child and family interview.
+Probation officers in the Juvenile Court Investigations and Services Division conduct case investigations and prepare social study reports used by the Court, District Attorney and Public Defender during negotiations and to inform court disposition.

 Officers serve as presenters in the juvenile courtroom where they guide non-detained youth and families into the courtroom, provide last-minute case information and research probation issues at the Court's request.
 When hearings conclude, probation officers provide families and youth relevant information about the case and next steps.